 The list of reasons why a severe contraction can be expected is long and complicated.
 What many of them have in common is that they are essentially systemic problems that have resulted from policies and behaviours that allowed for short-term gains at the expense of long-term risk and instability.
 The attempts to thwart the unpleasant parts of the business cycle, which are an inherent component of capitalism, resulted in a buildup of deadwood.

-The apparent lack of nasty consequences encouraged people -- and that includes everybody, consumers, homeowners, banks and business leaders -- to take on more and more risk.
+The apparent lack of nasty consequences encouraged people — and that includes everybody, including consumers, homeowners, banks and business leaders — to take on more and more risk.

 What we are in now is the “Big Blaze,” an inferno that has jumped the firebreaks and is still spreading despite the best efforts of the water bombers and suppression teams.
 There was somewhat of a lag here in Canada, being some distance from ground zero, but the integration of the Canadian economy into the global one means that we are in for a rough ride in 2009.

-Despite the already-widespread cuts in dividends, the yield on the s&p 500 index now exceeds the yield on ten-year government treasuries.
+Despite the already-widespread cuts in dividends, the yield on the S&P 500 now exceeds the yield on 10-year government treasuries.
 The last time that happened, we were still in diapers.
-The amount of cash piled up in U.S. money-market funds is a record $3.8 trillion and now exceeds the total amount in equity funds.
-That hasn't been the case in eons.
+The amount of cash piled up in US money-market funds is a record $3.8 trillion and now exceeds the total amount in equity funds.
+That hasn’t been the case in eons.
 At some point, the balance will tilt, and the opinion that stocks provide superior returns will regain currency.